buckets/relay/README.md

 - This relay server can see all traffic, so clients should encrypt data intended for other clients.
 - Clients should also authenticate each other through the relay and not trust the authentication done by this server.

+## Development

+To run the server locally:

+  nimble run brelay server